The freelance contract is the foundation document of your freelance business.

 - What you won’t be doing, which is often important to specify at the beginning to avoid any confusion later.

-- What the client must do.
-We often can’t do our work unless the client does some things as well; it’s always great to document their duties in the contract.
+- Client responsibilities.
+We often can’t do our work unless the client does some things as well.
+It’s always great to document their duties in the freelance contract.

 - Expenses and change order terms.
-This documents the expenses the client will need to pay for and under what circumstances you can ask for more money to cover additional work the client requests.
+This section of the freelance contract documents the expenses the client will need to pay for and under what circumstances you can ask for more money to cover additional work the client requests.

 - Payment terms: exactly and under what circumstances the client must pay you for the work.

 At our curated freelance network LocalSolo.com, the following sections are what we we typically see freelancers and agencies put in statements of work: